-The law does not directly address domestic violence, although authorities may file charges under general assault, which carries sentences of two to five years in prison and fines of 50,000 to 300,000 GNF (\$5.50 to \$33).
-Violence against a woman that causes an injury is punishable by up to five years in prison and a fine of up to 30,000 Guinean francs (GNF) (\$3.30).
+Authorities may file charges under general assault, which carries sentences of two to five years in prison and fines of 50,000 to 300,000 Guinean francs (GNF) (\$5.50 to \$33).
+Violence against a woman that causes an injury is punishable by up to five years in prison and a fine of up to 30,000 GNF (\$3.30).
 If the injury causes mutilation, amputation, or other loss of body parts, it is punishable by 20 years' imprisonment; if the victim dies, the crime is punishable by life imprisonment.
 Assault constitutes grounds for divorce under civil law, but police rarely intervened in domestic disputes, and courts rarely punished perpetrators.

 Female Genital Mutilation/Cutting (FGM/C): Although the law prohibits FGM/C, the country had an extremely high prevalence rate.
-UNICEF reported 96 percent of women and girls ages 15 to 49 in the country had undergone the procedure, which was practiced throughout the country and among all religious and ethnic groups.
+During the year UNICEF reported 96 percent of women and girls ages 15 to 49 in the country had undergone the procedure, which was practiced throughout the country and among all religious and ethnic groups.
+UNICEF also reported the rate had reduced substantially to approximately 50 percent.
 The law provides for a penalty of up to life in prison or death if the victim dies within 40 days of the procedure.
 The child code provides for minimum imprisonment of three months to two years and fines from 300,000 to one million GNF (\$33 to \$110) for perpetrators who do not inflict severe injury or death.
 If the victim is severely injured or dies, the child code specifies imprisonment of five to 20 years and a fine of up to three million GNF (\$330).